xylusthemes/import-facebook-events/README.txt

 * ADDED: Import into Event Espresso 4 support.
 * ADDED: Advanced Sync for Facebook (Pro).
 * ADDED: Functionality for Edit Scheduled import (Pro).
-* ADDED: Select tags fuctionality for TEC,EM and IFE (Pro).
+* ADDED: Select tags functionality for TEC, EM and IFE (Pro).
 * FIXED: some bug fixes.

 = 1.2.0 =
-* ADDED: Support import events from Facebook group (Pro).
+* ADDED: Support import events from the Facebook group (Pro).
-* ADDED: Now user can import events which are accesible from user’s profile (Pro).
+* ADDED: Now user can import events which are accessible from user’s profile (Pro).
 * ADDED: Authorization option for import group events (Pro).
 * FIXED: some bug fixes